Crystal Springs Watershed

 Crystal Springs Creek at Union Manor.
 The "pollinator garden" is on the island at center.
 Much of the channel here was choked with reed canary grass before restoration efforts in 2010-2011.
 McLaughlin Blvd. is at left, view to the south.

 Union Manor is private property owned by the Union Labor Retirement Association (ULRA).
-Crystal Springs Creek flows through this property, and is currently in the process of being restored by the Friends of Crystal Springs.
-Invasive Reed Canary Grass is constantly threatening to take over this section of the creek, and volunteers are working hard to restore it and keep invasive species in check.
+Crystal Springs Creek flows through this property, and is currently in the process of being restored by the Friends of Crystal Springs and Crystal Springs Partnership.
+Invasive Reed Canary Grass is used to dominate this section of the creek, but volunteers are working hard to restore it and keep invasive species in check.

 SE Glenwood St. / Fire Station / SE Bybee Blvd.

-The upstream end of the culvert at SE Glenwood St. at the Union Manor Property.
+The upstream end of the new box culvert at SE Glenwood St. at the Union Manor Property.

-At the downstream edge of the Union manor property the creek enters a culvert beneath SE Glenwood St. It then passes through a short concrete-lined channel past Fire Station 20, beneath a bridge that services the fire station, and then through another culvert that passes under SE Bybee Blvd.
-Both of these culverts considered barriers to fish passage and are tentatively scheduled to be replaced in summer 2015, thanks to grants from the U.S. Fish and Wildlife Service and the East Multnomah Soil and Water Conservation District.
+At the downstream edge of the Union manor property the creek enters a box culvert beneath SE Glenwood St. This culvert was installed in 2017 to replace an undersized pipe that was deemed a barrier to fish passage (see Restoration page).
+It then passes Fire Station 20, beneath a bridge that services the fire station, and then through another new box culvert (also installed in 2017) that passes under SE Bybee Blvd.
+Both of these culverts considered barriers to fish passage and were replaced by the City of Portland in summer 2016, thanks to grants from the U.S. Fish and Wildlife Service and the East Multnomah Soil and Water Conservation District.

 On its way to Johnson Creek, Crystal Springs Creek passes through Westmoreland Park, a 42-acre public park located in Sellwood-Moreland.
 With many amenities, the park is a large attraction and recreational resource for many people living in the Portland area.
 This section of the creek is has recently been subject to a major restoration project, creating a more natural habitat for native animal species.
 The duck pond was replaced in 2013-2014 with a meandering stream and an emergent wetland.
 The park reopened in June 2015.
 Two culverts just upstream are slated for replacement in summer 2016 to improve fish passage.
 The Westmoreland Park Master Plan can be viewed here.